-In case 1 featured with this podcast, the physician diagnosed the patient with acute pyelonephritis, but later changed this diagnosis after examining the patient.
+In case 1, the physician diagnosed the patient with acute pyelonephritis, but later changed this diagnosis after examining the patient.
 The new diagnosis was "acute gastroenteritis," but it was eventually discovered that the patient had a partial bowel obstruction.
 The internal medicine physician diagnosed the patient based on the available information, but then did not follow up on test results that would have altered the diagnostic and treatment plan.
 The gastroenterologist did not seek out additional information to confirm the need for the EGD.

 Diagnostic errors are not simply a consequence of cognitive biases on the part of caregivers.
 They result from multiple causes, such as poor teamwork and communication between physicians; poor communication between patients and physicians or patients and staff members; lack of reliable systems for following up on test results; and patient noncompliance.
 Underlying health system issues — such as health insurance refusal to pay for diagnostic testing — also contribute to errors in diagnosis.